Also known as: Bordeleza Belcha, Petit Merle

 Merlot is a great wine to play with, as it matches with a wide variety of foods.
 Don’t be afraid to experiment!

-Finally, for those full and lush warm climate styles, like in Napa Valley, think rack of lamb, roast veal, or filet mignon with peppercorn sauce.
+Finally, for those full and lush warm climate styles, like in Napa Valley, think a rack of lamb, roast veal, or filet mignon with peppercorn sauce.

 5 Fun Facts About Merlot

-• Merlot is the second-most planted grape in the entire world.
+- Merlot is the second-most planted grape in the entire world.
 (Cabernet Sauvignon is number one.)

-• Merlot is the most planted grape variety in Bordeaux.
+- Merlot is the most planted grape variety in Bordeaux.

-• Merlot translates to “little blackbird” in an old regional French dialect.
+- Merlot translates to “little blackbird” in an old regional French dialect.

-• Merlot originates from the Bordeaux area and was mentioned as early as 1783.
+- Merlot originates from the Bordeaux area and was mentioned as early as 1783.

 Where it Grows

-1. France: 268,067 acres (108,483 hectares)
+- France: 268,067 acres (108,483 hectares)

-2. Italy: 59, 446 acres (24,057 hectares)
+- Italy: 59,446 acres (24,057 hectares)

-3. USA: 52,512 acres (21,251 hectares)
+- USA: 52,512 acres (21,251 hectares)

-4. China: 41,267 acres (16,700 hectares)
+- China: 41,267 acres (16,700 hectares)

-5. Spain: 31,758 acres (12,852 hectares)
+- Spain: 31,758 acres (12,852 hectares)

-6. Chile: 29,793 acres (12,057 hectares)
+- Chile: 29,793 acres (12,057 hectares)

-Total Vineyard Area – 658,387 acres (266,440 hectares) (data from 2016)
+Total Vineyard Area – 658,387 acres (266,440 hectares) (Source: University of Adelaide, 2021)

 Bordeaux, France

-What to expect: The vast majority of Merlot in France is planted in Bordeaux, in fact Merlot makes up 60% of all the grapes planted there.
-In the Left Bank it’s blended with Cabernet Sauvignon to smooth out the wines, but its heartland is on the Right Bank, where it’s commonly blended with Cabernet Franc.
+What to expect: The vast majority of Merlot in France is planted in Bordeaux.
+In fact, Merlot makes up 60% of all the grapes planted there.
+In the Left Bank, it’s blended with Cabernet Sauvignon to smooth out the wines, but its heartland is on the Right Bank, where it’s commonly blended with Cabernet Franc.

-Saint-Emilion: Limestone and clay soils here contribute to structured, complex Merlot wines.
+Saint-Émilion: Limestone and clay soils here contribute to structured, complex Merlot wines.
 Expect blackcurrant and dark cherry, with hints of chocolate and spice.
-The elegance of these wines results from the perfect blend with Cabernet Franc, influenced by Saint-Emilion’s distinctive terroir.
+The elegance of these wines results from the perfect blend with Cabernet Franc, influenced by Saint-Émilion’s distinctive terroir.

 Italy

 What to expect: In Italy, especially Tuscany, Merlot is a darling partner to grapes like (surprise!)
-Cabernet Sauvignon, (alongside Sangiovese) in a style of wine lovingly named “Super Tuscan”.
+Cabernet Sauvignon (alongside Sangiovese) in a style of wine lovingly named “Super Tuscan.”
 Super Tuscans can be a bit like Bordeaux on steroids.

 USA

 What to expect: In the United States, Merlot is most well-known growing alongside Cabernet Sauvignon in California and Washington state.
-Compared to France and Italy, you’ll find riper more fruit forward styles in general, but each state and AVA produce different wines based on their unique terroir.
+Compared to France and Italy, you’ll find riper, more fruit-forward styles in general, but each state and AVA produce different wines based on their unique terroir.

 Chile

 What to expect: Chile is another perfect homeland for Merlot.
-The wines from here vary from easy-drinking and fruity bottlings of the Central Valley, to more structured and serious examples from Colchagua, Maule Valley, and Maipo.
+The wines from here vary from easy-drinking and fruity bottlings of the Central Valley to more structured and serious examples from Colchagua, Maule Valley, and Maipo.

 In-Depth Knowledge